Barugon/CotA/README.md

 ![screenshot](https://a4.pbase.com/o12/09/605909/1/164136608.CbCEyC4W.Screenshotfrom20200627184723.png)

-Press Ctrl+R to get a list of effective resists or Ctrl+F to filter the stats.
+Press Ctrl+R to get a list of effective resists.
+Press Ctrl+F to filter the stats.
+Press Ctrl+L to search the log files.

 Portal chronometer.